 for more information.

-A taxpayer who adopts a child in Utah who has a special need may claim a refundable credit of $1,000 for each special needs child adopted.
-This credit may only be claimed in the year the court issues the order granting the adoption.
+A taxpayer who adopts a child in Utah who has a special need may claim a refundable credit of $1,000.
+This credit may only be claimed in the year the United States court issues the order granting the adoption.
+If it's a foreign adoption, you may claim the credit in the year the adoption is registered in accordance with UC Section 78B-6-142.
+You must be a resident of Utah on the date the adoption order is issued.

 To claim this credit, the child must meet one of the following conditions: